-This course is designed to explore issues related to the aging adult using the nursing process as the organizing framework.
-Also discussed are the impact of ageism, alterations in physiological and psychosocial functioning, and the role of the practical nurse in caring for older adult clients.
+This course is designed to explore issues related to the aging adults.
+Course content addresses the impact of ageism, alterations in physiological and psychosocial functioning, and the role of the practical nurse in caring for older adult clients across a continuum of care.
 (Prerequisite: KSPN112)